Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Lombiq.Vsix.Orchard/Readme.md

 ## Release notes

-1.3.1, .01.2019
+- 1.3.1, 23.01.2019
-    - Fixing that short field name check-box can't be unchecked if the dependencies are `IWorkContextAccessor` or `IHttpContextAccessor`.
+    - Fixing that the short field name check-box can't be unchecked if the dependencies are `IWorkContextAccessor` or `IHttpContextAccessor`.
 - 1.3, 11.01.2019
     - "Inject Dependency" moved back to "Tools" so keyboard shortcuts can be assigned to it.
     - Dependency Injector dialog provide more options to edit injected property and the private field.